rapid7/metasploit-framework/documentation/modules/post/linux/gather/vcenter_secrets_dump.md

 Grab secrets and keys from the vCenter server and add them to loot.
-Secrets include the dcAccountDN and dcAccountPassword for the vCenter machine which can be used for maniuplating the SSO domain via standard LDAP interface; good for plugging into the vmware_vcenter_vmdir_ldap module or for adding new SSO admin users.
-The MACHINE_SSL, VMCA_ROOT and SSO IdP certificates with assocaited private keys are also plundered and can be used to sign forged SAML assertions for the /ui admin interface.
+Secrets include the dcAccountDN and dcAccountPassword for the vCenter machine which can be used for manipulating the SSO domain via standard LDAP interface; good for plugging into the vmware_vcenter_vmdir_ldap module or for adding new SSO admin users.
+The MACHINE_SSL, VMCA_ROOT and SSO IdP certificates with associated private keys are also plundered and can be used to sign forged SAML assertions for the /ui admin interface.

 ## Vulnerable Application